shoeffner/mthesis/src/gaze_library.md

 [^nowindows]: macOS Sierra has been used in the early development process, but after the macOS High Sieera update in September 2017, development was done under MacOS High Sierra.
-Ubuntu 14.04 LTS (v1711) was not tested live, but built and unit-tested on the Semaphore CI service.
+Ubuntu 14.04 LTS v1711 was not tested live, but built and unit-tested on the Semaphore CI service.
 Unfortunately Gaze was not tested on a Microsoft Windows system.
 For more details, ...

 TODO(shoeffner): Add ref for "more details"

-## Free and Open Source Software
+## \glsdesc{FOSS}

 Gaze is free and open source, its soure code can be found on GitHub[^gazegithuburl].
 That means it is publicly available and the source code